All Episodes

 Well, I do understand them better than most people do, but hypermasculinity is a new one on me.

-It might take some introspection or inspection to figure this out.
+It might take some introspection or inspection to figure this out, but I think I've probably got a pretty good handle on it.

-It is immoral to watch the super.
+It is, it is immoral to watch the Super Bowl.

 It's no, in fact, it's immoral to watch the Super Bowl.